 Michelle L. Giesen, CPA, Vice President of Finance and Chief Financial Officer

-Michelle Giesen oversees accounting & finance, retail & thrift store operations, facilities, warehouse and information technology at the Arizona Humane Society, and has 15 years of combined experience in public and private accounting.
+Michelle Giesen oversees accounting & finance, purchasing, facilities, information technology and data management at the Arizona Humane Society, and has 20 years of combined experience in public and private accounting.
 Michelle spent six years as the Chief Financial Officer for Wespac Construction, Inc., and was responsible for overseeing the accounting department for the $175 million construction firm.
 Michelle also supervised accounting for the McDowell Mountain Music Festival, LLC, a 501(c) 3 non-profit organization, served as Controller for DMB Realty and spent four years in public accounting at Arthur Andersen.
 Michelle has acted as a consultant for various firms including local real estate and construction companies and a San Diego-based retailer.
 As former President of the Construction Financial Management Association’s local chapter — the largest chapter in the nation — Michelle continues to be an active member of the CPA community.

 Dr. Pam Hale, DVM Vice President of Medical Operations